iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

+Version 4.11.2
+- Fixed errors on a fresh install when the bars fade out, introduced with moving `bg_alpha` inside each bar section.
+- Adjusted the function that returns the Dynamis mob jobs.
+Now uses a static lookup table with an instant return, instead of the previous looping string match, hella more efficient.
+Will additionally label NM monsters.

 Version 4.11.1
 - Added Raksha Stance and Yaksha Stance to the list of moves that remove all mob debuffs.
 - Adjusted the distance threshold for mob movement to determine if the mob has moved after Sleep, Petrify, or Bind back from 2 to 3.